Employer Responsibilities for Work Injuries in Massachusetts

 Begin Your Compensation Claim Today

-You need a skilled Medford workers’ compensation attorney to petition for your right to compensation if you were hurt on the job.
+You need a skilled Massachusetts workers’ compensation attorney to petition for your right to compensation if you were hurt on the job.
 You need to take action as soon as you suffer from an injury—inform your employer of your injury and contact Brooks Law as soon as you can to ensure that you are getting the coverage and protection you need!